jackaudio/jackaudio.github.com/README.md

 If you have any ideas or suggestions, please feel free to contact the authors via jack-devel mailinglist or on github.

+## install
+just clone the repository and point your webserver to the '_site' dir

+## adding FAQ Pages
+1.  create a new *.md file in the faq directory
+2.  insert a header as in the other files in the faq dir, they are required for jekyll to process the file
+3. Add your content in markdown format
+4. link to your new FAQ page in the /faq/index.md page, please note, that all FAQ pages currently need '.html' appended, since they share the same directory.

 ## development notes
 * requires jekyll >= 2.2.0 (because of changes in the configuration file)